 First Presbyterian’s Feeding Our Neighbors Program has been operating since 2011.
-During the last ten years the program has expanded from just picking up the cooked, but unsold, food at football games to include all Big Ten Basketball games and food from the athlete’s kitchen.
+During the last several years the program has expanded from just picking up the cooked, but unsold, food at football games to include all Big Ten Basketball games and food from the athlete’s kitchen.

 - The football games contribute about 1,000 lbs. of hot dogs, brats, and pizzas per game.

 - Basketball home games contribute about 250 lbs. per game.

 The best source of food is from the athlete’s kitchen, which prepares all of the food for the UM athletes and selected catered events.
 This food is extremely high quality and ready to be reheated and served by the social organizations we support.

 Over the course of these ten years, rescued food went to Cass Community Social Services, Second Mt.
 Carmel Missionary Baptist Church, Circles, Detroit Rescue Mission and First Presbyterian Church of Ypsilanti’s Riverside Meal Program.